This Indicator Helps Traders Get On The Right Side Of Major Market Moves

 The Relative Strength Index (RSI) is among the most popular technical indicators.
-It is a price oscillator that is used to spot oversold and overbought markets.
+It is a price oscillator that helps traders identify oversold and overbought markets.

-#-ad_banner-#Despite being called the Relative Strength Index, RSI does not provide any information on relative performance or relative strength.
-The formula uses data only from the stock, mutual fund, ETF or other investment being analyzed, while relative strength compares the investment being studied to other available investments.
+Despite being called the Relative Strength Index, RSI does not provide any information on relative performance or relative strength.
+The formula uses data only from the stock, mutual fund, ETF or other investment being analyzed.
+Relative strength, on the other hand, compares the investment being studied to other available investments.

 RSI = 100 – [100 / (1 + RS*)]

 *Where RS = Average gain / Average loss

 The default time frame used to calculate the averages is 14 days, but any time value can be used.